Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 Kansas State Players to Watch

-Nowell leads the Wildcats at 8.1 assists per contest, while also posting 3.5 rebounds and 17.2 points.
+Nowell is tops on the Wildcats at 8.1 assists per game, while also putting up 3.5 rebounds and 17.2 points.
 He is second in the country in assists.

-Johnson paces his squad in both points (17.7) and rebounds (6.9) per game, and also posts 2.2 assists.
-At the other end, he puts up 1.1 steals and 0.2 blocked shots.
+Johnson leads the Wildcats with 17.7 points per game and 6.9 rebounds, while also averaging 2.2 assists.

 Florida Atlantic Players to Watch

-Vladislav Goldin tops the Owls in rebounding (6.4 per game), and posts 10.2 points and 0.4 assists.
-He also posts 0.4 steals and 1.2 blocked shots.
+Vladislav Goldin is averaging a team-leading 6.4 rebounds per game.
+And he is delivering 10.2 points and 0.4 assists, making 63% of his shots from the field.

-Nicholas Boyd is No. 1 on the Owls in assists (2.6 per game), and puts up 8.9 points and 4.3 rebounds.
-He also delivers 0.8 steals and 0 blocked shots.
+Nicholas Boyd is putting up a team-best 2.6 assists per game.
+And he is delivering 8.9 points and 4.3 rebounds, making 44.8% of his shots from the floor and 39% from 3-point range, with 1.7 treys per game.

-The Owls get 7.1 points, 2.5 rebounds and 2.2 assists per game from Bryan Greenlee.
+Bryan Greenlee gives the Owls 7.1 points, 2.5 rebounds and 2.2 assists per game.
+He also posts 0.8 steals and 0.1 blocked shots.

 Kansas State Top Performers (Last 10 Games)